How to Use Multi-Tenancy Data in Embedded Analytics

 When delivering multi-tenant analytics solutions to your customers, you need to be able to provide each tenant with a personalized experience while at the same time keeping his data secure.
 Multi-tenant security in embedded analytics allows you to connect to different data models and show specific data only to authorized tenants.

 A truly secure cloud solution comes with the same security measures for each user on the cloud – both internally and externally.
 Per-tenant firewalls are a must to ensure that every tenant in a multi-tenant architecture is protected and his data won’t be compromised.
-This has to be available for each tenant otherwise the security of each tenant could be at risk.
+This has to be available for each tenant; otherwise, the security of each tenant could be at risk.

 Another important aspect of a secure multi-tenant environment is its data center or the physical security of the hardware that houses it.
 If the data center that houses your hardware isn’t secure, neither is your data.

-In other words, the short answer to this question is yes – typically, you don’t have anything to worry about, your data is secured with multi-tenancy.
+In other words, the short answer to this question is yes – typically, you don’t have anything to worry about; your data is secured with multi-tenancy.
 However, we strongly encourage you to do your research and get to know all architecture and security before investing in any multi-tenant SaaS application.
 Although these applications wouldn’t be on the market if they weren’t trustworthy, it is worth exploring your options to find a solution that best fits your needs.

 Reveal Embedded Analytics

-Reveal is a multi-tenant embedded analytics solution that was built from the ground up with your security as the #1 priority.
+Reveal is a multi-tenant embedded analytics solution that was built from the ground up, with your security as the #1 priority.
 Reveal’s server has the ability to separate data and services based on tenants, so you can rest assured that your data is well protected.

 A given organization, for example, might be configured to use a separate storage area, which means all data (teams, dashboards, and even cached data) will be stored on dedicated storage, and even services at runtime might be isolated.
-This ensures that performance for that organization will not be affected by the load of the rest of the system.
+This ensures that the performance of that organization will not be affected by the load of the rest of the system.